 The great thing about table tennis is that it does not require a lot of space to be played, and it is one of the reasons why it is so commonly played in a populous country like China.
 The equipment for the game is also easily available, so people of all ages like to play.
 Whether you are young or old, affluent or poor, man or woman, table tennis is for everyone in China.
 It is the inclusivity of the sport that has made it so popular in China.

 The next sport on our list is baseball, which many consider to be even more popular than table tennis.
 Over the years, it has become so popular that it has inherently become a part of the culture.

 China enjoys a prominent place in the NBA.
 It has also hosted ten NBA games, which are usually conducted to promote basketball in regions other than North America.
 With the addition of Yao Ming, a famous Chinese basketball player, to the NBA hall of fame, the popularity of the sport has exploded in the country, prompting youngsters to take more interest in the sport.

 Besides participating in the NBA, the Chinese basketball teams also compete in the CBA (Chinese Basketball Association).
 The CBA was established in 1995.
 Currently, it comprises 19 teams.

 According to popular belief, football originated in ancient China around 5,000 years ago.
-However, formally, soccer was introduced in China in the early 20th century, and since then, it has become one of the most popular sports in the country.
+However, formally, football (or soccer) was introduced in China in the early 20th century, and since then, it has become one of the most popular sports in the country.

-The formal governing body for soccer in the country is the Chinese Football Association, which currently comprises 16 teams.
+The formal governing body in the country is the Chinese Football Association, which currently comprises 16 teams.